GenerateNU/Boxy/.github/pull_request_template.md

  <!-- Describe what addition you are making to the codebase in this PR.
 This is
  your chance to bring the reviewer through your solution.
 Add screenshots on the bottom -->

  # How did I test it?
+Document test cases here.

  <!-- Describe in detail steps you used to test the changes you have made.
  Key Parts
  - Link to the checklist used
  - Or, Write checklist here for small changes
  -->

- Required checks:

- - [ ] Did you conduct a self-review?
- - [ ] Have you written unit or integration tests?

  # What could go wrong in the future?
 What parts of your code should the reviewer pay the most attention to?